****BLACK-HOLE SIZED SPOILERS!!****

 Leaving Talla, Gordon and Claire’s kids on the freighter in orbit, Kelly, Ed, Claire and John take the shuttle down to the rebel stronghold in order to get the proteins.

-The group locates the camouflaged outpost, and after being greeted through a peephole by the gelatinous engineer Yaphit (voice of Norm McDonald), they are led into the rebel base, where John sees a face from his past… former Orville security chief Alara Kitan (Halston Sage, returning for a welcome cameo).
+The group locates the camouflaged outpost, and after being greeted through a peephole by the gelatinous engineer Yaphit (voice of Norm Macdonald), they are led into the rebel base, where John sees a face from his past… former Orville security chief Alara Kitan (Halston Sage, returning for a welcome cameo).
 It’s implied that John and Alara had a more intimate and painful history in this reality.

 Alara gets the doctor her proteins to complete the mission, but before she can ask why Claire needs them, the base is under attack by Kaylon forces.
 It’s an invasion.